Naylepsh/gw2lfg-server/README.md

 1. Follow `SETUP` section first and install `PREREQUISITIES`
 2. `yarn install` - installing dependencies
 3. `yarn build` - build the app
-4. `yarn seed:bosses` - fill database with bosses (only has to be done once, on the first build)
+4. `yarn seed:bosses` - fill database with bosses (only has to be done once - after the initial build)
 5. `yarn start` - run the app

 Server will be available at `localhost:<port-specified-in-env>`